 If you’ve experienced a storm in your life – whether it be loss of a loved one, health issues, financial trouble, relationship problems, addiction, or any host of other problems – you know how difficult it can be to be patient and wait for a resolution.
 Or if there is no resolution, to wait for the grief or pain to pass on by.
-If you are in this season of life, “waiting on the Lord” can seem like a tall order – but let me share some tips that have helped me along the way.
+If you are in this season of life, learning to be patient or “wait on the Lord” can be a tall order – but let me share some tips that have helped me along the way.

 1. Realize you will not reach your breaking point.